-The Southover Partnership is one of the UKs leading independent and managed Special Educational Needs (SEN) organisations.
+The Southover Partnership is one of the UKs leading independent and managed Special Educational Needs and Disabilities (SEND) organisations.
 We are renowned experts in SEN and are passionate about children, learning and teaching.
 Our dedication to helping children achieve is seen in everything we do.
 We are committed to providing exceptional and tailored services for each child we teach.

 What we do

 - The Southover Partnership school – Based across three sites in London.

 - Southover Outreach services – Support in schools